kristopher33/SMU_MSDS_HW/README.md

 # SMU_MSDS_HW
-This repo will house all homework assignments for my MSDS  program at SMU
+This repo will house all homework assignments for my MSDS  program at SMU so that they can be housed in one central location.

+# Usage:
+Peer review of Homework by TAs and peers to facilitate easy access for grading and collaboration.

+# Topics:
+Fall 2017
+*MSDS 6306 Doing Data Science
+*MSDS 6371 Statistical Foundations for Data Science

+Spring 2018
+*TBD

+# Resources:
+All material derived from exercises assigned by SMU faculty.
+Any external data or reference points will be credited on subsequent README files within this repo, and specific to the assignment in question.